dbolene/BobWilsonsGarage/README.md

 --------
 </a>

-Bob Wilson's Garage is a contrived Akka cluster microservice example.
+Bob Wilson's Garage is a contrived Akka cluster microservice example deployed in Docker Swarm.

 *We repair your car (if our staff showed up today) and detail it for free!*